KnownStormChaser/master-weather-model-list/models/ocean_models/regional/norway/topaz5.md

 - **Downstream nesting:** [Barents-2.5km EPS](./barents-25km-eps.md) weakly nudges all 24 of its members toward this system, inheriting observational constraint indirectly rather than assimilating anything itself.

 - **Deliberate overlap with sibling ARC MFC products.** The PUM is unusually explicit that variables are duplicated across the Arctic portfolio, and states which product to prefer:
-  - **Surface currents and sea surface height** are duplicated in **TOPAZ6** (`ARCTIC_ANALYSISFORECAST_PHY_TIDE_002_015`), a 3 km HYCOM system with tides and atmospheric pressure at 15-minute output.
-The operator expects TOPAZ6 to be better near coasts and TOPAZ5 better in the open ocean, where data assimilation helps.
-MET Norway intends to nudge TOPAZ6 toward TOPAZ5.
+    - **Surface currents and sea surface height** are duplicated in **[TOPAZ6](../../../storm_surge_models/regional/norway/topaz6.md)** (`ARCTIC_ANALYSISFORECAST_PHY_TIDE_002_015`), a 3 km HYCOM system with 36 FES2014 tidal constituents and atmospheric pressure, at 15-minute output.
+The operator expects TOPAZ6 to be better near coasts and TOPAZ5 better in the open ocean, where data assimilation helps; **MET Norway intends to nudge TOPAZ6 toward TOPAZ5 in November 2026**.
+Two differences make the duplicated fields non-interchangeable rather than merely differently-resolved:
+    - **TOPAZ6 includes the inverse barometer effect; this product excludes it** (see *Notes*).
+The sea level fields differ systematically for that reason alone.
+    - **TOPAZ6's surface currents have included Stokes drift since June 2024**, making them total rather than Eulerian, while retaining the Eulerian CF standard name.
+This product's currents are Eulerian.
+Comparing the two is comparing different quantities.
   - **Sea ice variables** are duplicated in **neXtSIM-F** (`ARCTIC_ANALYSISFORECAST_PHY_ICE_002_011`).
 Users wanting ocean–ice consistency are directed here; users wanting more accurate ice drift are directed to neXtSIM-F. MET Norway intends to close the gap by coupling neXtSIM to HYCOM.
   - **Biogeochemistry** (`ARCTIC_ANALYSISFORECAST_BGC_002_004`) runs inside this system's forecast, but on **member 001 only** rather than the ensemble mean, for performance reasons.
 Out of scope for this repository, but the asymmetry matters: the BGC forecast is not consistent with the published physics ensemble mean.